danwill/timber_starter_theme/README.md

   * You can change this option after the project is created using `valet secure mechanic` / `valet unsecure mechanic`
   * Full list of options available [here](https://github.com/aaemnnosttv/wp-cli-valet-command#wp-valet-new)
 3. Confirm that the site is running by going to <http://mechanic.dev>
-4. `cd` into the project directory
-5. If you use Sublime Text and have the [CLI tools installed](https://www.sublimetext.com/docs/3/osx_command_line.html), you may want to run `subl .` and save the project.
-6. `cd` into the wp-content folder `cd wp-content` and remove everything in this directory.
+6. `cd` into the wp-content folder `cd mechanic/wp-content` and remove everything in this directory.
 We will clone the project repo into here.
 7. `git clone your.git.repo.url.here . `
   * _Note the trailing "space period space"
 8. Open in Tower, if that's your thing: `gittower .` and make sure your remote _origin_ is set up correctly